 - Introductory activity – students are introduced to the concept of change over time.
 They handle a large range of objects that would have been used in the home at different times in the past and discuss how these objects have changed.

-- Gallery activity — working in groups, students explore the Museum’s galleries and participate in a Then and Now treasure hunt, looking at and drawing objects that have changed over time.
+- Gallery activity – working in groups, students explore the Museum’s galleries and participate in a Then and Now treasure hunt, finding objects and describing how they have changed over time.

 - Reflection – students share with the class the objects they found interesting in the Museum and discuss how these objects have changed over time.